 Mexican Chicken Soup Recipe made in the Instant Pot.
 With Black beans, sweet corn and plenty of Mexican spices, this will soon become your favorite Mexican Chicken Soup.

 I was taking with my neighbor at our last neighborhood wine night and the subject of food came up.
 Go figure.
-Anyway, one thing led to another and before you know it I found out he has an Instant Pot and loves it to make this Mexican Chicken Soup Recipe and chicken wings.
+Anyway, one thing led to another and before you know it I found out he has an Instant Pot and loves it to make this Instant Pot Mexican Chicken Soup Recipe.

 There are so many things to love about this Mexican Chicken Soup recipe